Academics | Applied Sciences of Learning and Special Education | Health & Behavior StudiesSkip to content Skip to main navigation

 M.A. in Intellectual Disability/Autism Peace Corps Fellow Program (Childhood Level): This M.A. program, which is restricted to Peace Corps Fellows, leads to Transitional-B certification (grades 1-6).

-Master’s Degree Program in Multiple or Severe Disabilities
+Master’s Degree Program in Severe or Multiple Disabilities

-M.A. in Multiple or Severe Disabilities: This M.A. program is designed for students who already have initial Special Education teaching certificates.
-The program leads to annotation in multiple or severe disabilities.
+M.A. in Severe or Multiple Disabilities: This M.A. program is designed for students who already have initial Special Education teaching certificates.
+The program leads to annotation in severe or multiple disabilities.
 The program provides emphasis on the needs of students with intellectual disabilities and Autism Spectrum Disorder.

 Master’s Degree Programs in Developmental Disabilities